-Additionally, we compare the occupant comfort across the three scenarios using the \ac{ppd}, which estimates the proportion of a population's members who would be dissatisfied.
-Based on the Fanger comfort model~\cite{fanger1970thermal}, the \ac{pmv} is computed for each sampling period, choosing parameters of 0.1 m/s air velocity, 50\% indoor air relative humidity, 0.5 clo clothing resistance for summer, 1.2 met metabolic activity, and 0 met external work.
-Since the windows in the Polydome are always covered by curtains, and the cooling air is evenly conveyed via fabric pipes on the ceiling, we assume the mean radiant temperature to be the same as the air temperature.
-The corresponding PPD [\%] is computed as a function of PMV:
+We also compare the occupant comfort across the three scenarios using the \ac{ppd}, which estimates the proportion of a population's members who would be dissatisfied.
+Based on the Fanger comfort model~\cite{fanger1970thermal}, the \ac{pmv} was computed for each sampling period, choosing parameters of 0.1 m/s air velocity, 50\% indoor air relative humidity, 0.5 clo clothing resistance for summer, 1.2 met metabolic activity, and 0 met external work.
+Since the windows in the Polydome were always covered by curtains and the cooling air was evenly distributed via fabric pipes on the ceiling, we assumed the mean radiant temperature to be the same as the air temperature.
+The corresponding PPD [\%] was computed as a function of PMV:

-Figure~\ref{fig:pdf_comfort_cost} illustrates each day as a point, plotted according to its average PPD and operating cost, and uses different colors to distinguish the three scenarios.
-The PPDs for all scenarios are very similar and meet the general comfort requirements specified by European standards~\cite{cen200715251}, i.e., $\text{PPD}<10\%$.
-For daily operating costs, most days in Scenario A are significantly lower than those in Scenarios B and C. It is noteworthy that the SFC controller does not directly optimize PPD in the objective function, and joint optimization of PPD and operating cost represents an interesting direction for future work.
+Figure~\ref{fig:pdf_comfort_cost} plots each day as a point based on its average PPD and operating cost, with different colors distinguishing the three scenarios.
+The PPDs for all scenarios were very similar and met the general comfort requirements specified by European standards~\cite{cen200715251}, i.e., $\text{PPD}<10\%$.
+For daily operating costs, most days in Scenario A were significantly lower than those in Scenarios B and C.

+\changeC{ In conclusion, the proposed SFC controller achieved substantial operational cost savings compared to standard control schemes while maintaining comfortable indoor conditions.
+This result strongly confirms the efficiency and effectiveness of our proposed DDP and bi-level DeePC method. }

 \begingroup \endgroup